Limnoria/Limnoria-doc/use/getting_started.rst

     I think it is clear enough.

 join <channel> [<key>]
-    This is the help for :ref:`command-channel-join`.
+    This is the help for :ref:`command-admin-join`.

     It requires a channel name, and the channel key is optional.

     This two commands are ok::